Comb inequalities for typical Euclidean TSP instances: Branch and Bound Algorithms

 if $x,y$ lie in the same box.
-We consider $\XXX_n = \set{x_1, \ldots, x_n}$, and for each $2 \le j \le s-1$, we let $x_j^1, x_j^2, x_j^3, x_j^4$ denote the four points $x_i \in \XXX_n \cap B_j$ of smallest index (this choice can be arbitary, and is just for definiteness).
+We consider $\XXX_n = \set{x_1, \ldots, x_n}$, and for each $2 \le j \le s-1$, we let $x_j^1, x_j^2, x_j^3, x_j^4$ denote the four points $x_i \in \XXX_n \cap B_j$ of smallest index (this choice can be arbitrary, and is just for definiteness).
 We also chose points $x_1^3, x_1^4 \in \XXX_n \cap B_1$ and $x_s^1, x_s^2 \in \XXX \cap B_s$, again by simply choosing points of minimum index.
 These points chosen as above can be viewed as preselected interface points between boxes $B_j$.
-In particular, we let $\overline{\Lambda}$ denote the set of TSP tours in $\XXX_n$ with the properties that, in that tour, \begin{enumerate}[nosep] \item $x_1^4$ is joined to $x_1^3$ by a path lying entirely in $B_1$; \item for $1 \le j \le s-1$, $x_j^3$ and $x_{j+1}^1$ are adjecent; \item for $2 \le j \le s01$, $x_j^1$ is joined to $x_j^3$ by a path lying completely in $B_j$; \item $x_s^1$ is joined to $x_s^2$ by a path lying entirely in $B_s$; \item for $s \ge j \ge 2$, $x_j^2$ and $x_{j-1}^4$ are adjecent; and \item for $s - 1 \ge j \ge 2$, $x_j^2$ is joined to $x_j^4$ \end{enumerate} We will only restrict our attention to these special tours.
+In particular, we let $\overline{\Lambda}$ denote the set of TSP tours in $\XXX_n$ with the properties that, in that tour, \begin{enumerate}[nosep] \item $x_1^4$ is joined to $x_1^3$ by a path lying entirely in $B_1$; \item for $1 \le j \le s-1$, $x_j^3$ and $x_{j+1}^1$ are adjacent; \item for $2 \le j \le s-1$, $x_j^1$ is joined to $x_j^3$ by a path lying completely in $B_j$; \item $x_s^1$ is joined to $x_s^2$ by a path lying entirely in $B_s$; \item for $s \ge j \ge 2$, $x_j^2$ and $x_{j-1}^4$ are adjacent; and \item for $s - 1 \ge j \ge 2$, $x_j^2$ is joined to $x_j^4$ by a path lying completely in $B_j$. \end{enumerate} We will only restrict our attention to these special tours.
 Note that we are now only looking at a smaller subset of tours.
-We claim that with high probability, these tours have asymptotically almost the same length as the TSP tour \emph{almost surely}.
-Note that similar results are proved in \cite{lawler1985the} and \cite{karp1977probabilistic}, which states that the \emph{fixed dissection algorithm}\footnote{see chapter $6$, section $2.2$ in \cite{lawler1985the}} gives a tour as long as the optimal tour almost surely\footnote{see chapter $6$, theorem $4$ in \cite{lawler1985the}}.
-The tours $\overline{\Lambda}$ that we are looking at contained a tour that differes from the tour given by the dissection algorithm by at most $3$ edges in each box.
-Let $\overline{\tsp}(\XXX_n)$ denote the best tour in $\overline{\Lambda}$.
-Then we have
+We claim that these tours have asymptotically almost the same length as the TSP tour \emph{almost surely}.
+These tours are similar to those produced by Karp's \emph{fixed dissection} heuristic \cite{karp1977probabilistic}, which divides the square into $s$ boxes like we have, finds optimal tours through each, and then joins into a closed walk by means of an optimal tour through a set of representatives.

+{\overline{\tsp}} For the sake of notation, let $\tspbar(\XXX_n)$ denote the best tour in $\overline{\Lambda}$.
+Let $\tspf(\XXX_n)$ denote the tour given by fixed dissection heuristic.
+We claim that asymptotically

+The proof is based off the techniques used to show $\tsp(\XXX_n) \sim \tspf(\XXX_n)$.
+We will leverage parts of Lemma 4 in Chapter 6 from \cite{lawler1985traveling}, in particular, \begin{lemma} Let $\tsp(B_j)$ denote the best tour in $\XXX_n \cap B_j$.
+Then we have the following bound: